cbrarmy/implementation-engineering-hw/README.md

     the table to be "corrupted" by allowing multiple users to sign up with the same `username`.
 Write SQL that would generate a list of the usernames and the most recent `signup_date` for that `username`, for all usernames that have multiple instances in the table.
+       <br/>find duplicates and group by user name, overpartition rows based on username and sort by signup date, select first row
+       <br\>(see multipleUsernames.sql)

     1. Write SQL that will generate a list of unique `email` addresses for all the usernames returned in the previous question
        (part i)
-       <br/>find duplicates and group by user name, overpartition rows based on username and sort by signup date, select first row
-       <br\>(see multipleUsernames.sql)
+       <br/>add email column (sell multipleUsernamesEmail.sql

     1. Imagine your schema includes a second table `user_actions` that contains a `user_id` column that is a foreign key to the `users.id` column.
 Write SQL that will return the usernames and emails for all users in the `users` tables that have no rows in the `user_actions` table.